KodrAus/hifive1-revb-exec/README.md

+# Deprecation Notice

+I've ended up turning this into a template to use with `cargo generate`.
+You can find it [here](https://github.com/KodrAus/hifive1-revb-template)!

 # Running Rust on a HiFive1 Rev B

 This is a little toy repo for running some [Rust](https://rust-lang.org) code on a [RISC-V](https://riscv.org/)-based [HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b) board, originally adapted from [here](https://github.com/riscv-rust/riscv-rust-quickstart).